52North/OGITO/README.md

 ## Introduction

+OGITO is a web application built with [Angular](https://angular.io) and [Openlayers](https://openlayers.org).
+The backend mainly consists of an instance of [QGIS Server](https://docs.qgis.org/3.28/en/docs/server_manual/index.html).
+QGIS Server publishes layers of a [QGIS Desktop](https://qgis.org/en/site/) project as OGC web services (Web Map Service (WMS) and Web Feature Service (WFS)).
+The OGITO frontend retrieves data from QGIS server.
+Layers that are added to QGIS project automatically appear in the OGITO application.
+The PostGIS database is used to store data for QGIS Server.
+This includes data that is mapped and saved in the OGITO application, as well as data for layers that are visualised in the OGITO application.
+Through QGIS server external web services (e.g. WMS and WFS) can be added to the OGITO application as well.

 ## Deployment
 ### Requirements
 - Web Server (e.g Apache2 or NGINX) for serving the OGITO app and hosting QGIS Server
 - QGIS Server
-- POSTGIS (other Database supported by QGIS can be used as well)
+- PostGIS (other Database supported by QGIS can be used as well)
 - NodeJS, only required for image upload and developemnt
 - (Python, only required to execute the [script to extract street data](#street-search))